-From April 6th 2012 Employers must still keep a record of all over-three day-injuries The deadline by which the over-seven-day injury must be reported has also increased to fifteen days from the day of the accident.
+• From April 6th 2012 Employers must keep a record of all over-three day-injuries The deadline by which the over-seven-day injury must be reported increased to fifteen days from the day of the accident.

-First Aid
+FIRST AID

-The company will make adequate assessments of the first aid requirements for the office.
+- The company will make adequate assessments of the first aid requirements for offices.
 The assessment will assist the company in deciding the number of first aiders and the amount of first aid equipment required.
-In addition the assessment will assess if first aid kits to BS-8599-1 are required

-At the office there will be at least one first aid box, which conforms to the requirements of the Health and Safety (First-Aid) Regulations, kept readily available for every person employed there.

-The box will be clearly identifiable and is located in the Reception.
-The manager, or supervisor, when carrying out safety induction training, shall ensure the location of the box and the person being inducted knows the names of the first-aiders.

-Every box will be checked frequently and replenished as necessary to ensure that they are fully stocked.
+In addition the assessment will assess if first aid kits to BS-8599-1 are required - At the office there will be at least one first aid box, which conforms to the requirements of the Health and Safety (First-Aid) Regulations, kept readily available for every person employed there. - The box will be clearly identifiable and is located at reception.
+The manager, or supervisor, when carrying out safety induction training, shall ensure the location of the box and the person being inducted knows the names of the first-aiders. - Every box will be checked frequently and replenished as necessary to ensure that they are fully stocked.
 The appointed first-aider or emergency first-aider shall be given the responsibility of checking the box contents on a weekly basis, and for arranging the replenishment of the contents.

-First Aid Containers
+FIRST AID CONTAINERS